The Power of Wattpad: Jaw Dropping Info & Crash Course

 Follow-up to #Authors #Marketing Yourself and your Work article…

-If you read all (or parts) of Susan Toy's 5-part marketing series, you might be interested in reading this summary on Chris the Story Reading Ape's blog.
-Links to each episode are listed at the bottom of the post, so if you missed any parts of the series, you can easily click to be directed … Continue reading Follow-up to #Authors #Marketing Yourself and your Work article…
+If you read all (or parts) of Susan Toy’s 5-part marketing series, you might be interested in reading this summary on Chris the Story Reading Ape’s blog.
+Links to each episode are listed at the bottom of the post, so if you missed any parts of the series, you can easily click to be directed to the section you’re looking for.

 #Authors #Marketing Yourself and Your Work (Final) Part FIVE